sghpjuikit/player/README.md

 - Comments

 Try to write javadoc for every public method and class.
-Use simple comments (//) to provide intent dr the code.
+Use simple comments (//) to provide intent of the code.
 Setting IDE to auto-collapse javadoc is recommended.

 The provided files are